Meditation for April 17th

 F. Disease

-For example I would say, “Hello, my name is David Everett ‘Woodchuck’ Fisher of Eugene, and I am the first of this name.
-I am a barista, Internet sensation, spiritual handyman and minister.
-I am a pagan atheist Kabbalist Jew; alcoholic and cancer survivor.
+For example, I would say, “Hello, my name is David Everett ‘Woodchuck’ Rizzo Fisher of Eugene, and I am the first of this name.
+I am an Internet sensation, a spiritual handyman, and a minister.
+I am a pagan, atheist, bisexual, alcoholic, and cancer survivor.
 How’re you?”

-Before any conversation can begin you and your conversationalist partner must give each other three likes, three dislikes and three reasons to be grateful for each other.
+Before any conversation can begin, you and your conversational partner must give each other three likes, three dislikes, and three reasons to be grateful to each other for 10 minutes.

-Now a 10 minute meditation where you two just stare into each other’s eyes, climbing into the nether soul deep in the subconcience of your talk companion and see all is connected by a thin spider web.
+Now, a 10-minute meditation where you two stare into each other’s eyes, climbing into the subconscious, into the subconscious of your talking companion, and see that a thin spider web connects all.
 God is a spider.

 Now the conversation may begin.